New Power Transmission Lines

 The Vanguard undergrounding connection

 The concern in the Broads area was with regard to the project landfall connections originally named ‘Lowestoft’ & ‘Norwich’ with the Norwich connection coming ashore on the Coast near Happisburgh.
-While still at the planning and consultation stage the Happisburgh connection now looks unlikely to affect areas of the Northern Broads (HVDC Under-grounding) While a possible much later, Lowestoft connection could affect the Waveney valley (Now off the planning radar)
+While still at the planning and consultation stage the Happisburgh connection now looks unlikely to affect areas of the Northern Broads (HVDC Under-grounding) While a possible much later, Lowestoft connection could affect the Waveney valley.

 A good link to understand the scale of offshore development is through this link to the Crown Estates offshore wind map